Margrete: Queen of the North: Plot

 Margrete is now convinced that the Man from Graudenz is indeed her son Oluf, but before she can act on this, Erik produces a witness to falsely confess to teaching the Man from Graudenz how to impersonate Oluf.
 Having thus 'proved' that Oluf is an impostor, Erik sentences him to death for treason.
 Margrete and the Norwegian magnates protest, but the Danish and Swedish magnates back Erik, as do the bishops, led by Peder.

 That evening Margrete has Asle spring Oluf from his prison cell, intending that the three of them will escape together to Bergen, though she realises that this will probably lead to war between Norway and Denmark-Sweden.
-However, just as Margrete is about to slip out of the castle to rendezvous with Oluf and Asle, Jakob Nilsson arrives to see her, newly returned from his escapade in Prussia.
-He has learnt that the Teutonic Order is planning an invasion of mainland Sweden, and that the Order deliberately timed the release of Oluf in order to cause maximum discord amongst the Scandinavian kingdoms (and to wreck the mooted alliance with England), and thereby leave the Kalmar Union vulnerable.
-Realising that Scandinavian unity is more important in the face of the Teutonic threat than her personal feelings, Margrete betrays Oluf, who is quickly recaptured by Erik's men.
-Margrete manages to persuade Erik to spare Asle, but Oluf is publicly burned alive as a traitor in front of his mother.
+However, just as Margrete is about to slip out of the castle to rendezvous with Oluf and Asle, Jakob Nilsson and Roar arrive to see her, newly returned from their escapade in Prussia.
+They have learnt that the Teutonic Order is planning to invade mainland Sweden, and that the Order deliberately timed Oluf's release to cause maximum discord amongst the Scandinavian kingdoms and to wreck the mooted alliance with England and thereby leave the Kalmar Union vulnerable.
+Realising that the Union is more important in the face of the Teutonic threat than her personal feelings, Margrete betrays Oluf, who is quickly recaptured by Erik's men.
+She persuades Erik to spare Asle, but Oluf is publicly burned alive as a traitor in front of his mother.
 It is implied that, with Scandinavian unity restored, the Teutonic Order calls off its planned invasion.

 The film ends with a brief text stating that the Kalmar Union lasted for a further century after Margrete's death, and claiming that the close affinity that exists to this day between the three Scandinavian nations is in large part thanks to her.